simeononsecurity/simeononsecurity.ch/content/articles/home-lab-project-ideas/index.en.md

 - [**Plex**](https://www.plex.tv/): Plex is a leading media server software that organizes your media library and provides a user-friendly interface for streaming content.
 It supports various devices and platforms, including smart TVs, streaming boxes, and mobile devices.
   - {{< youtube id="XKDSld-CrHU" >}}
 - [**Kodi**](https://kodi.tv/): Kodi is a powerful open-source media center that enables you to manage and play your media files.
-It supports a wide range of plugins and add-ons, allowing you to customize your media streaming experience.
+It supports many plugins and add-ons, allowing you to customize your media streaming experience.
   - {{< youtube id="u0djVvkC8So" >}}
 - [**Emby**](https://emby.media/): Emby is a versatile media server platform that offers features similar to Plex and Kodi.
 It allows you to stream media files to different devices and provides robust media management capabilities.
   - {{< youtube id="Wl-ghkPwdMI" >}}